zaksabeast/PokemonRNGGuides/guides/Ruby, Sapphire, and Emerald/Ruby & Sapphire Live Battery Stationary Abuse.md

 ![](https://snag.gy/wpUMTv.jpg)

-4. pen a new PokeFinder and input your initial seed and the IVs of the Pokemon encountered.
+4. Open a new PokeFinder and input your initial seed and the IVs of the Pokemon encountered.

 ![](https://snag.gy/dVAqKe.jpg)

    - Since I hit `A` on Frame 89016 that means 54 Frames went by between my last input (hitting `A`) and the IVs and PID being generated.
    - Therefore, to hit my 31/2/31/31/31/31 Modest spread, I must hit frame 180124.
    - Target Frame = Desired Frame - Delay

-## Step 5: Advancing frames
+## Step 6: Advancing frames

 1. Advance frames paying attention to the frame count so you don't miss your target frame.
 2. Advance until you reach your new target frame, pause the emulator again and hold the `A` button.